iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Moreau Envelope and Proximal Mapping.md

 In brief, the subgradient operator of a CCP function, we have $\partial f$ to be a maximal monotone operator.
 Meaning that for any $x,y \in \text{gph}(\partial f)$, we have $(\bar x - x, \bar y - y)\ge 0 \implies  (\bar x, \bar y)\in \text{gph}(\partial f)$.
 And because of this, it terms out that $I + \partial f$ is single-valued and it's surjective, meaning that the inverse $(I +\partial f)^{-1}$ is a singled value operator too.
 With $\alpha$ it doesn't change thing.

-> The Surjectivity theorm stated that, $T$ is maximal monotone iff $I + T$ is surjective.
-This is stated as Theroem 3.79 in Dimitry's work, and the proof is shown in 3.8.3.
+> The surjectivity theorem stated that, $T$ is maximal monotone iff $I + T$ is surjective.
+This is stated as theorem 3.79 in Dimitry's work, and the proof is shown in 3.8.3.

 Monotone operator deserves its pages.
 Here will skip the details.